yarohtar/cam-maths-notes-obsidian/Foundations/Delta System Lemma.md

 then remove it from everywhere and apply induction hypothesis.
 So assume that every $a\in \bigcup A$ has $<\nu$ many $A\in \mathcal{R}$ with $a\in A$.
 Order $\mathcal{R}=\{ A_{\alpha} : \alpha<\nu \}$.
+Then just build a chain of nonintersecting elements and use [[Cofinal]]ity.

+Now the limit case.
+Assume the result for all $\rho<\lambda$. idk man does it even matter atp

 ### Special case
 Let $\kappa=\omega$ and $\nu=\omega_{1}$.